 Be sure to label your test tube with graphite so you can identify it when the centrifuge stops!

-- As there are likely to be more people using the centrifuge, make sure that your test tubes are labeled so that you can identify them when the centrifuge stops. - 3.
-Turn on the centrifuge and allow it to spin for a minute.
+3. Turn on the centrifuge and allow it to spin for a minute.
 When the centrifuge stops spinning, remove your test tube carefully-you do not want to disturb the solid at the bottom of the tube.